manavsehgal/rapid-app-workflow/setup_web_app_environment.md

 Let us develop a basic testing strategy for our new node environment.

 - Hello World Node.js server and Node.js API features.
-- [ES6 features](https://nodejs.org/en/docs/es6/) which Node.js now compiles by default.
-No run-time flags required.

 ### Hello world Node.js server

 Create a file called ```server.js``` to test server features and Node.js API.

-**Note:** You can also skip this step in case you have cloned the RWA code repository from GitHub.
+> **Note:** You can also skip this step in case you have cloned the RWA code repository from GitHub.
 It comes with a more updated version of each of the following samplers.

 ```javascript
 // Adpated from: https://nodejs.org/en/about/